Soldie/Arms-Commander/README.md

     The volatile environment of buggy updates between all Linux and derivatives

-    Various adaptions and buggy code in Arms-Commander that i am trying to fix as one person
+    Various adaptions and buggy code in Arms-Commander that I am trying to fix as one person

     And that no one's machine is exactly alike (different drivers working for different NVIDIA models, breaking others, maybe requiring alternative desktop environments like XFCE for certain installations)